MaxMa6150/ese5190-2022-lab2b-esp/lab/07_pio_sequencer/README.md

 ### Result:

-After changing the code to read BOOT button via PIO, the sequencer still works.
+After access BOOT button via PIO instead of GPIO, the sequencer still works.

+The result is shown in [youtube video](https://youtu.be/yodozQOWnN8).

 The screenshot below is the new .txt file with recorded pattern.